 The majority of the committee shall be parents of children with disabilities or individuals with disabilities.
 The committee shall include one teacher.
 Additionally, local school division personnel shall serve as consultants to the committee.

 What are the functions of the committee?

 The committee a) advises the local school division of needs in the education of children with disabilities; b) participates in the development of priorities and strategies for meeting the needs of children with disabilities; c) submits reports/recommendations; d) assists in the local school division in interpreting plans to the community for meeting the special needs of children; e) reviews policies and procedures for the provision of special education prior to submission to the local school board; and f) participates in the review of the local school division’s annual plan.

 When are the meetings and who can attend?

 The meetings are held at least 4 times a year.
-The meetings are currently scheduled for: September 20, November 29, January 24, March 21, and April 25 from 8:30 to 9:30 am.
-The meetings are open to the public
+The meetings are currently scheduled for: September 27, November 29, January 24, March 21, and April 18th.
+Time 8:30 to 9:30.
+These meetings are open to the public

 Additionally, the meetings are held at Salem City School Board, 510 S. College Avenue in Salem.